vinaya1699/Single-cell-RNA-analysis/README.md

 DimPlot(pbmc, reduction = "umap", label = T)
 ![dimplot1](https://user-images.githubusercontent.com/110582335/198817020-50bc7ec2-aa61-41c7-bb27-3d76e5b12daf.png)

-#Using UMAP method (K - N algorithm ) clusters are created which represent clusters of cells with features that are very similar to each other
+#Using UMAP method clusters of cells with features that are very similar to each other are created .

 # To find all markers
 pbmc.markers = FindAllMarkers(pbmc, only.pos = TRUE, min.pct = 0.25, logfc.threshold = 0.25)